The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Introduction

 The fifth-generation (5G) communication networks will support a wide range of use cases beyond high data rate applications, including Ultra-reliable, low-latency communication (URLLC) settings with small payload sizes transmitted by a large number of users with stringent power requirements.
 4G LTE cannot effectively handle the heterogeneity because it ensures interference-free transmission via scheduled access and is designed to support fewer devices with large payloads.
 On the other hand, the overhead of scheduled access in 4G LTE is not desirable in URLLC applications.

-Motivated by the challenges in scheduled access, we consider a wireless multiple access communication channel (MAC) model where a set of users sends their fixed payloads (in bits) given a preallocation of uplink resources.
-A given set of shared spectral resources of bandwidth $\omega$ Hertz (Hz) is partitioned into $B$ frequency bins which are shared by the users in a non-orthogonal manner via non-orthogonal multiple access (NOMA), and the time of duration $\tau$ second (sec) which is uniformly divided into $T$ time slots, i.e., transmit opportunities.
-For a given blocklength $n$, the total dimension in a given channel use is $m=n/T$.
-We consider different forms of Hybrid Automatic Repeat reQuest (HARQ): (i) HARQ with Chase Combining of NOMA transmissions, CC-NOMA, (ii) HARQ with chase combining of OMA transmissions, CC-OMA, and (iii) HARQ with Incremental Redundancy, IR-OMA.
+Motivated by the challenges in scheduled access, we consider a wireless multiple access channel (MAC) model where a set of users sends their fixed payloads (in bits) given a preallocation of uplink resources.
+A given set of shared spectral resources of bandwidth $\omega$ Hertz (Hz) is partitioned into $B$ non-overlapping frequency bins shared by the users via non-orthogonal multiple access (NOMA), and the time of duration $\tau$ second (sec) is divided into $T$ transmit opportunities.
+Note that in HARQ, erroneous packets are not discarded and are instead stored in a buffer with a finite size $\Cb$ and combined with retransmitted packets \cite{danieli2010maximum}.
+Keeping this situation in mind, we consider different forms of Hybrid Automatic Repeat reQuest (HARQ): (i) HARQ with Chase Combining (CC) of NOMA transmissions, CC-NOMA, (ii) HARQ with Chase combining of OMA transmissions, CC-OMA, and (iii) HARQ with Incremental Redundancy (IR), IR-OMA.
 The general challenge is to design a random access protocol to maximize the scaling of the density of users versus the SNR per bit.

-Via the proposed retransmission-based random access scheme, we aim to address the following central questions for 5G wireless networks and beyond: \begin{itemize} \item The spectral efficiency (SE, which denotes the total number of data bits per total real number of degrees of freedom, rdof) versus signal-to-noise ratio (SNR) per bit (or equivalently $E_b/N_0$) tradeoff for different HARQ schemes with retransmissions via Chase combining or Incremental redundancy.
-What are the gains in the sum-optimal technique versus the gains of the approach based on treating interference as noise (TIN)?
+Via the proposed retransmission-based \MA scheme, we aim to address the following central questions for 5G wireless networks and beyond: \begin{itemize}[leftmargin=*] \item The spectral efficiency (SE, which is the total number of data bits per total real number of degrees of freedom, rdof) versus signal-to-noise ratio (SNR) per bit (or equivalently $E_b/N_0$) tradeoff for different HARQ schemes with retransmissions via Chase combining or Incremental redundancy.
+What are the gains in the sum-rate optimal technique\footnote{The sum-rate optimal rate is achieved via successive interference cancellation (SIC) by treating interference as noise (TIN) \cite{polyanskiy2018information}.} that describes an upper bound to the sum rate of the users, versus the per-user rate approach based on TIN only?

-\item How sensitive is the scaling of the SE versus $E_b/N_0$ to the number of retransmissions, $T$, different SNR, $\rho$, regimes, different uplink load $J$ regimes, where we keep the total power is fixed?
+\item How sensitive is the scaling of the SE versus $E_b/N_0$ to the number of retransmissions, $T$, different SNR, $\rho$, regimes, different uplink load $J$ regimes, where we keep the total power fixed?

 \item The blocklength, $n$, versus the number of retransmissions, $T$.
-We assume that the time is slotted and each slot $t=1,\dots, T$ accommodates the transmission of a block of $m$ symbols.
-How does signal-to-interference-plus-noise ratio (SINR) change with $n=mT$, where $m$ denotes the blocklength per retransmission?
+We assume that each time slot $t\in\mathcal{T}=\{1,\dots, T\}$ accommodates the transmission of $m$ symbols.
+How does signal-to-interference-plus-noise ratio (SINR) change with $n=mT$, where $m$ is the blocklength per retransmission?